hookkshot/BluEngine/STYLES.md

 	protected set { mouseEntered = value; State = CurrentState; }
 }
 ```
+You will not need to do your own for `Control.Enabled`, `Button.IsMouseDown` and `Button.IsMouseEntered` if you're subclassing these as this logic is already implemented;
+they're just used here as logic examples.

 One final change you need to make is in CSS.
 Due to an unfortunate side-effect of how C\# does type-resolution from strings,
 you need to tell BluEngine the name of the assembly in which your class is located.
 For example, a custom button called `AwesomeButton`,
-located in an assembly called `MyGameAssembly`, would appear in BluEngine CSS like this:
+inside namespace `MyGame.Widgets`, located in an assembly called `MyGameAssembly`, would appear in BluEngine CSS like this:
 ```css
 #MyGame.Widgets.AwesomeButton@MyGameAssembly { ... }
 ```